 Registering for an ABN through a registered tax agent like ABN Assist will save you a lot of headaches.
 With ABN Assist all you need to do is fill out a 5-minute form and we will do the rest.
 We will ensure that all information is correct before we lodge the application on your behalf.
 This means you will spend less time worrying about your ABN and more time working on your business.

-Our prices start at $29 including GST.
-This includes the assistance of our registered agents, who will check your application before submission and will answer any questions you may have.
+We have a flat fee of $80 + GST for a new ABN and includes the optional registrations for GST and PAYG Withholding at no extra cost.
+Or service includes the assistance of our registered agents, who will check your application before submission and will answer any questions you may have.
 This fee is also tax deductible.